-*Please note, graduates of this program will receive their degree from Reading Area Community College.
+*Please note: students should select Health Sciences AAS on the application to Northampton Community College.
+Graduates of this program will receive their degree from Reading Area Community College.

 The Medical Laboratory Technician Associate Degree program, through an agreement with Reading Area Community College, is accredited by the National Accrediting Agency for Clinical Laboratory Science (NAACLS).